Homepage Masthead

 The resident scholars also work closely with the director of research, and have the opportunity to contribute to the Bank's main policymaking discussions on topics such as monetary policy and macroeconomics, international economics, banking supervision and regulation, capital markets, financial stability, and applied microeconomics with an emphasis on regional and national issues.

-The program complements our Visiting Scholars Program, in which economists from major research institutions are invited to present their own work and make themselves available to discuss our staff's current research.
+The program complements our Visiting Scholars Program, in which economists from major research institutions present their own work and make themselves available to discuss our staff's current research.

 Current Resident Scholar

-For the 2012-13 academic year, the Research and Statistics Group is pleased to have in residence Christopher Sims, co-recipient of the 2011 Nobel Prize in Economics, is the John F. Sherrerd ’52 University Professor of Economics at Princeton University.
+For the 2022-2023 academic year, the Research and Statistics Group is pleased to have in residence Darrell Duffie, the Adams Distinguished Professor of Management and Professor of Finance at Stanford Graduate School of Business.

 Previous Resident Scholars